OT Application and Requirements

 Completed the following coursework with a grade of C or better prior to applying:

-- 8 semester credits of Human Anatomy & Physiology
+- Human Anatomy & Physiology with lab – 6 credits

 Obtained a baccalaureate degree from a regionally accredited institution of higher education prior to matriculation.

-- One letter must be from a professor or supervisor.
+- One letter must be a licensed Occupational Therapist, professional supervisor, or college professor and,

-- One letter must be from a practicing occupational therapist.
+- One letter must be a character reference (cannot be related to applicant)

 Letters of recommendation should be sent directly by the recommenders on letterhead and must include contact information.